DennisSoemers/PapyrusProfiler/README.md

 This project was set up exactly as in the [CommonLibSSE NG Sample Plugin](https://gitlab.com/colorglass/commonlibsse-sample-plugin), and I refer to that repository for highly detailed instructions on installation and building.

+## Limitations

+Currently, the Papyrus Profiler only counts Papyrus function calls.
+This is very likely useful, and likely provides useful information that can guide us and help us better identify which scripts (and which functions in them) are **likely** to be taking substantial time/resources in our game.
+But it is important to keep in mind that it does not tell the whole story, there are some limitations.

+### Limitation 1: Not Measuring Time

+We are just counting how often every function gets called, not how much time it takes to complete running.
+This is not necessarily better or worse, it is just different information.
+In Papyrus, function calls are notoriously expensive, so there is probably some useful correlation.
+Function calls are also often (depending on which functions they are) points at which scripts "pause" to sync to framerate or wait for resources currently locked by other threads, which again suggests that counting functions may be a useful way to estimate the "stress" that a script places on the game's scripting engine.

+In other words, the profiler can currently show you which functions/stacktraces get called frequently, and which don't, but it doesn't tell us exactly how much time they take.
+If a function gets called very frequently, that suggests that it may be worthwhile to pay extra attention to that function and, for example, see whether it may be possible to optimise the code inside of it... but if we were to succeed at this and find ways to optimise it, this would likely have been very useful, but we would not notice any difference if we ran the profiler again because we were just counting calls instead of measuring time!

+### Limitation 2: Function Calls Only

+Papyrus scripts do not only consist of function calls.
+They also include numerous operations, such as addition, subtraction, multiplication, assigning values to variables, equality/inequality tests, if-statements, casting operations, ... and so on.
+Function calls are often more expensive than these other operations, but if we have a lot of them, they can still add up.
+Especially if we're not using [Papyrus Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/77779) to increase the maximum number of operations per task.
+However, the Papyrus Profiler is currently completely oblivious to any of these operation: it's only counting function calls.

 ## Credits